The Big Boss: Box office

-Despite the enormous success of The Big Boss in the Far East, overseas distributors were initially reluctant as they did not think it had potential outside Southeast Asia.
+Despite the success of The Big Boss, overseas distributors were initially reluctant as they did not think it had potential outside Southeast Asia.
 It was only when the film suddenly became a surprise hit in Beirut (Lebanon) in 1972 that they began to take notice.
 Suddenly buyers from all over the world were arriving in Hong Kong to buy the film, which was soon opening in new markets for Chinese films such as South America, Africa and southern Europe.
 The film became a major box office hit in Europe between 1972 and early 1973.
 In the UK, however, the release of the English-dubbed version was delayed as distributors Crest Films withdrew their application for a BBFC certificate, while they waited for the current storm surrounding film censorship in Britain to pass (the Mandarin version was shown in Chinese cinema clubs in Britain in June 1972).

 There was also a delay in the US, as distributors National General Pictures disliked the dubbing, and spent a lot of money on a new soundtrack featuring new music and rewritten, redubbed English dialogue.
-This new version was eventually released in the U.S. in April 1973 with the title Fists of Fury, about 18 months after the Hong Kong premiere and after Fist of Fury (retitled The Chinese Connection in the US), Lee's second major role, had a limited run in New York.
+This new version was eventually released in the US in April 1973 with the title Fists of Fury, about 18 months after the Hong Kong premiere and after Fist of Fury (retitled The Chinese Connection in the US), Lee's second major role, had a limited run in New York.
 It was an instant hit, with opening day earnings of from 53 theaters in the New Jersey and New York areas.
 It topped the North American box office in May 1973, above two other Hong Kong martial arts films in the second and third spots, Lady Whirlwind (Deep Thrust) and King Boxer (Five Fingers of Death).
 Its success was surprising given that the film was only originally intended for the Mandarin circuit.
 The film earned in distributor rentals at the American and Canadian box office during its initial run in 1973.
 The Big Boss went on to gross a total revenue of in the United States (equivalent to adjusted for inflation in 2020), where it sold approximately 9.418 million tickets and was one of the top 20 films released in 1973.

 In France, the film became one of the top ten highest-grossing films of 1973, with 2,519,063 ticket sales.
 In Spain, the film sold 2,211,383 tickets.
 Upon its October 1973 release in South Korea, the film sold 209,551 tickets in the capital city of Seoul.
 In Lebanon, the film had a packed six-week first run in Beirut and then a second run that outperformed The Godfather (1972).
 The UK and Japan were among the last countries to release the film, in April 1974.
 In Japan, it was the year's seventh-highest-grossing film, with in distributor rental earnings.